Clutter can be all-consuming.

 And not just the physical clutter that takes up space in our homes and offices.
 Digital and mental clutter can be even more distracting.

 We waste countless amounts of time and energy navigating around clutter.
 The solution?
-Getting organized (for good this time)!
+Get organized (for good this time)!

 Step 1: Fight Clutter with Decisions

 The next time you have emails piling up — or sticky notes taking over your desk — remember this principle:

 The phrase was coined by productivity expert Barabara Hemphill.

 It’s a reminder that when clutter starts taking over your life, it means that you have decisions to make.

 Those emails from last week… have you decided how to respond?

 The deposition job details you wrote on a sticky note… Where can you store that information so that it’s not lost, taking up physical space, OR taking up mental space?